-e-commerce under the Electronic Commerce Act, while this area is also subject to the federal Personal Information Protection and Electronic Documents Act.
-Canada's e-commerce statutes typically set out standards to be met in order to use an enforceable electronic signature and requirements to be met in order for a document that would otherwise have to be in writing to be valid in electronic form.
-In some provinces - for example, Quebec - there are special rules applicable to consumers that pertain to both appearance and language used that affect enforceability of the document.
-These e-commerce statutes also set forth how and when an offer and acceptance of a contract distributed electronically may be made.
+Subject to a few exceptions, Canada's federal government and the Canadian provinces have adopted electronic commerce statutes that deal with issues arising from conducting business electronically.
+For example, Ontario legislates elements of e-commerce under the Electronic Commerce Act, while this area is also subject to the federal Personal Information Protection and Electronic Documents Act.
+Canada's e-commerce statutes typically set out standards for the use of enforceable electronic signatures and establish requirements for documents that would otherwise have to be in writing to be valid in electronic form.
+In some provinces - for example, Quebec - there are special rules applicable to consumers that pertain to both format/appearance and the language used that affect the enforceability of an electronic document.
+These e-commerce statutes also set forth how and when an offer and acceptance of a contract distributed electronically may be made - provisions that may not neatly align with the United Nations Convention on Contracts for the International Sale of Goods.